 Visitors of all ages can enjoy Charleston’s several water parks including, Splash Island Waterpark and Whirlin’ Waters Adventure Waterpark.
 Or take the family on a stroll through historic downtown Charleston to Waterfront Park where you can find shaded park swings and water fountains perfect for children to splash and play.

-For an indoor adventure, retreat to the South Carolina Aquarium and check out the new Madagascar Journey exhibit.
+For an indoor adventure, retreat to the South Carolina Aquarium and check out the a new exhibit.